importcjj/rust-ajson/README.md

 ## Enjoy

-RJSON get json value with specified path, such as `project.name` or `project.version`.
+AJSON get json value with specified path, such as `project.name` or `project.version`.
 When the path matches, it returns immediately!

 ```rust
 let data = r#"